Celebrating 20 years of helping the WHV community!

 7. A rich Aboriginal culture

-Travelling is also, and above all, about learning more about the culture and origins of a territory and a people.
+Travelling is, above all, about learning more about the culture and origins of a territory and a people.

-Some pages of history in Australia are still controversial and highly sensitive, especially for Aboriginal tribes, who suffered under colonization and still experience the impacts of the past.
+Some parts of history in Australia are still controversial and highly sensitive, especially for Aboriginal tribes, who suffered under colonization and still experience the impacts of the past.

-A WHV in Australia can be a chance to discover amazing culture as well as ancestral ways of being and knowing.
-Through dance, music and painting, Aboriginal art shines, and it’s passed on to the most curious and fortunate among us.
+A WHV in Australia can be a chance to discover this amazing culture, as well as to learn about their ancestral ways of being and knowing.
+Through dance, music, and painting, Aboriginal art shines, and it’s passed on to the most curious and fortunate among us.

-To discover this culture, start at Uluru, a powerful sacred and spiritual site for Aboriginals.
-You will feel the pervading spirituality that emanates from this red earth.
+To discover this culture, start at Uluru, a powerful sacred and spiritual site for the Aboriginal people.
+You can’t help but feel moved by the spirituality that emanates from this red earth.

 8. The perfect place for backpacker culture

 Meeting new people is an essential part of any trip.
-Locals and backpackers will help you create lasting memories of a once-in-a-lifetime adventure.
-Some people you bump into leave a strong impression—this is especially true in Australia, a country with a thriving backpacker culture.
+Locals and backpackers alike will help you create lasting memories on your once-in-a-lifetime adventure.
+Strangers can leave a lasting impression—this is especially true in Australia, a country with a thriving backpacker culture.

-Australia is a land designed for vanlife.
+Australia is designed for van life.
 In fact, many working holiday makers choose this destination for a unique nomadic experience.

-If you’re dreaming of living the vanlife, discovering new landscapes every day in your converted car, driving all day without knowing where you’re going, tasting the freedom of travel with no ties and no schedule, then go for it!
-Australia is waiting for you!
+If you’re dreaming of van life, discovering new landscapes every day, driving without knowing where your end destination will be, the freedom of travel with no ties and no schedule… go for it!
+Australia is waiting for you.

-So if you’re going to Australia on a WHV, you can also take side trips to relax on New Caledonia beaches, enjoy delicious Balinese dishes, learn Thai boxing or discover the fabulous landscapes of New Zealand.
-This could be a great reward after weeks of picking strawberries on a farm, for example.
+If you’re going to Australia on a WHV, you can also take side trips to relax on New Caledonia beaches, enjoy delicious Balinese dishes, learn Thai boxing, or discover the fabulous landscapes of New Zealand.
+This could be a great reward after weeks of tough farm work, for example!

 11. It’s an escape far, far from (most) homes

-Australia is far from pretty much anywhere but New Zealand.
+Australia is far away from pretty much anywhere in the world (except New Zealand).
 It’s the land Down Under, after all.
-So yes, you’re likely in for a long flight or several to get there, but it will be a true change of scenery.
+Although you’re likely in for a long flight to get there, it will be worth the trip, because it will be a true change of scenery and escape from reality.
+Let’s face it, you’re never going to fly all that way to spend a long weekend in Australia—you may as well stay for a year (or more)!

-12. It could be for a year or more
+12. It could be for more than a year

-Who knows, a WHV in Australia could be a life-changing experience for you!
+Why not try a WHV in Australia?
+It could be a life-changing experience!

 Morgane